CarloWood/systemd-netns/README.md

 then `configure_NSTYPE_up_inside`.
 When stopping the service `configure_NSTYPE_down_inside` is called first and then `configure_NSTYPE_down_outside`.

-All functions have the network namespace passed as only argument.
+All functions have the network namespace passed as the first argument.
 It is recommended to use `NS_NAME="$1"` at the top of a function if the network namespace name is required.